adempiere/adempiere-open-id-connector/README.md

-# ADempiere Template Project
+# ADempiere Open-ID Connector

-Fill it with a comment about project.
+A connector to generic Open-ID services like Keycloak or Okta, this project is a temporary solution meanwhile is approved [this](https://github.com/adempiere/adempiere/pull/4284) pull request

 ## Requirements
 - [JDK 11 or later](https://adoptium.net/)